Tuggummi/TPF/README.md

 ### TPF - Tuggummis Powerful Framework

-First things first, welcome!
-Welcome to my framework.
+First things first, welcome to my framework.
 For now, there isn't much to start at, though this framework already is necessary for a FiveM Server.
 In the future this framework will evolve into something much bigger, but only if it is appreciated.
 I will be using this on my server, so any error that I encounter I will try to solve as fast as possible and upload it as well.